software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 The order of the user stories represent the priotity provided by the Product Owner.
 That is, this should be the order of the user stories in the Product Backlog.
 The Developers should also implement the user stories in this order.

-For the _first user story_, the Developers came up with the following tasks:

-1. Add the spring-boot-starter-security and thymeleaf-extras-springsecurity6 dependencies for the project
-2. Add a Spring Security configuration class
-3. Add a User JPA entity class with id, username, role and passwordHash attributes, and a UserRepository JPA repository class
-4. Add a Thymeleaf template for the user registration form containing fields for username, password and password confirmation
-5. Add a UserController controller class and a method for rendering the user registration form
-6. Add a method for the UserController class that saves the user to the database
-7. Add validation for username and password
-8. Add a "Register" link to the navigation bar

-For the _second user story_, the Developers came up with the following tasks:

-1. Add the form login configuration to the Spring Security configuration
-2. Add a UserRestController controller class and a method for the /api/users/current REST API endpoint that returns the authenticated user's information
-3. Hide the "Add a reading recommendation" link in the reading recommendation list page if the user is not authenticated
-4. Hide the "Add a category" link in the category list page if the user is not authenticated
-5. Hide the "Register" link in the navigation bar if the user is authenticated
-6. Add a "Sign in" link to the navigation bar which is visible if the user is not authenticated

-{: .note }
-The tasks described above are suggestions, feel free to alter them or add new tasks.

 {: .important-title }

 > Exercise 2